 Leadership Southeast Georgia

 Georgia Association of School Personnel Administrators

+The Georgia Partnership also offers to work with communities to help them establish a plan to improve their schools.
 One community, after hearing the briefing, decided to form their own Economics of Education Committee that would focus on improving and supporting education.
 Led by the local Elbert County Chamber of Commerce and the Community Partnership of Elbert County, citizens representing business, education, government and civic organizations, met to develop an Action Plan to guide their work.
-Since that early work, the Georgia Partnership has worked with several communities to engage stakeholders and increase their awareness, advocacy, and support of school improvement efforts.
+Since that early work, the Georgia Partnership has worked with several communities - Troup, Forsyth, Bulloch, Henry Counties - to engage stakeholders and increase their awareness, advocacy, and support of school improvement efforts.

-The Partnership facilitated this planning and strategizing.
-The plan served as a step by step roadmap on how the group developed its strategy to improve education in Elbert County.
+The Georgia Partnership facilitated planning and strategizing.
+The tailored plans served as a step by step roadmap on how each group developed its strategy to improve education.
 Here is the "The How To's of Community Planning" (second edition) brochure that is a snapshot of original work plus the community engagement process used in Troup County.
-Hard copies of the brochure are available by contacting the Partnership.